Table of Contents

 Do not risk the damage and injuries to your home and yourself.

 Roofs can be safely treated with soaps and detergents just like siding.
 You can do it all from a ladder, or on the roof with fully equipment fall safety gear.
-Roof cleaning is a process that should be handle with extreme care.
+Roof cleaning is a process that should be handled with extreme care.

 2.)
 New Concrete